Service Territory

 Definition

-How to create Service Territory
+How to create a Service Territory in Field Service

 - Open the Service Territories tab